SelfCareMap

 6. Protect Your Peace

-• Communicate your needs: “I’m taking a quiet weekend to recharge.
-I’ll be back Monday.”
+Communicate your needs clearly to those around you.
+A simple message like, “I’m taking a quiet weekend to recharge.
+I’ll be back on Monday,” manages expectations and prevents people from interrupting your sanctuary.

 7. Close with Gratitude

-You don’t need to “make the most” of your time.
-You just needed to be in it.
+You don’t need to make the most of your time.
+You do not need to prove that your rest was productive.
+You just needed to be in the moment.

-A low-key restorative weekend isn’t lazy—it’s wise.
-It’s the quiet rebellion against burnout, the gentle reclamation of your energy.
-By choosing slowness, you’re not falling behind.
-You’re coming home to yourself.
+A low-key restorative weekend isn’t lazy, it is wise.
+It is the quiet rebellion against burnout, the gentle reclamation of your energy.
+By choosing slowness, you are not falling behind.
+You are coming home to yourself.

 Unwind.
 Replenish.
 Return.